wp-plugins/youtube-channel-gallery/readme.txt

 = Features: =
-* Display latest thumbnail videos from YouTube user channel.
+* Display latest thumbnail videos from YouTube user channel or playlist.
 * When you click on one of the thumbnails the video plays at the top.
 * This plugin uses the YouTube IFrame player API that allows YouTube to serve an HTML5 player, rather than a Flash player, for mobile devices that do not support Flash.
 * You can choose to use this plugin as a widget or as a shortcode.